donkoralle/Lecture_Scientific_Method_Analysis/el2_review_seminarpaper.md

 ## 1.3 Outline and General Structure: Logical and Coherent

-in order to achieve a **logical and coherent outline and general structure**, focus on the following aspects:
+In order to achieve a **logical and coherent outline and general structure**, focus on the following aspects:

 ### Table of Contents